 Ok, I’ll try and keep this as short and sweet as possible.
 For those that dont, sit back and grab a drink or something. lol At any rate, like many of you, mine starts in college.

-I acted a damn fool in college and a Cal State was a f*cking joke to me.
+I acted a damn fool in college.

 The year was 1998 and from the first time I set foot on campus, I knew my plans had nothing to do with graduating.
 I was there to do something else.
 I wasnt sure what yet, but I knew it involved making lots and lots of money.
 This was perfect.
 I figured I could do this and at the same time have my loans & government grants “pay” me to live around a bunch of cute girls and…to…well…also make lots and lots of money.
 Plus I could handle myself… my ability to make money would always overshadow any loan amount I would ever take out.
 Also lets not forget that I had just graduated from a prestigious magnet program and had the ability to get into any school I chose should I have cared.
 The fact is, I never once pictured myself not working FOR myself at the end of the day anyways.